chlarrauri/chlarrauri/README.md

 - 👀 I’m interested in learning new techs.
 - 🌱 I’m currently learning several things.
 - 💞️ I’m looking to collaborate on any topic.
-- 📫 How to reach me ... using linkedin.
+- 📫 How to reach me ... linkedin.

 <!---
 chlarrauri/chlarrauri is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.